openstf/stf/doc/DEPLOYMENT.md

 * You want to access the app at https://stf.example.org/.
 Change to the actual URL you want to use.
 * You have RethinkDB running on `rethinkdb.stf.example.org`.
 Change to the actual address/IP where required.
   - You may also use SRV records by giving the url in `srv+tcp://rethinkdb-28015.skydns.stf.example.org` format.
 * You have two static IPs available for the main communication bridges (or "triproxies"), or are able to figure out an alternate method.
-In this example we'll use `devside.stf.example.org` and `appside.stf.example.org` as memorable addresses.
+In this example we'll use `devside.stf.example.org` and `appside.stf.example.org` as easy to remember addresses.
   - You can also use SRV records as mentioned above.

 ## Roles